sushang-thu/sushang-thu.github.io/_pages/about.md

 </p>

 # About Me
 My name is Songpeng Zu, coming from Liaoning Province, China.
-I got bachelor degree on biological science and technology in the School of Life Science at Tsinghua Univeristy, 2011.
-Then got the PhD degree on bioinformatics supervised by Prof. Shao Li in the Department of Automation, Tsinghua Univeristy, Jan, 2017.
-My thesis focused on applying statistical machine learning on the inference of drug-protein interactions.
+I got Bachelor on Biology in the School of Life Science at
+Tsinghua Univeristy, 2011.
+Then got the PhD on Control Science and Engineer supervised by Prof. Shao Li in the Department of Automation, Tsinghua Univeristy, Jan, 2017.
+My thesis focused on applying statistical machine learning on the predicting drug-protein interactions.

 As a machine learning researcher, I joined the recommendation team in HULU, Beijing right after my graduation, where I learned how to program seriously, how to handle big data, and especially how to use deep learning models on the online recommendation system.

-In Nov 2018, I joined the DAMA Academy, Alibaba, as an senior algorithm engineering, where together with our team, we apply different deep learning techniques on the so called CityBrain project.
-From Alibaba, I learned the courage to challenge yourself, think big, and do quickly.
+In Nov 2018, as an algorithm expert, I joined Tianji Team, CityBrain Lab under DAMO Academy, Alibaba.
+From Alibaba, I learned the courage to challenge self, think big, and act quickly.
 It's an amazing experience.
-More importantly, it encourages me to choose what I really what to do in my whole life.
+More importantly, it encourages me to rethink what I really what to do for my whole life.

-In Aug 2019, I left Alibaba and start again my academic career, which is always my dream.
-I am now a Post Doctoral supervised by Prof. Jun Liu, at Harvard University, Cambridge, MA.
-I focus on developing the algorithms on single-cell sequencing data, and study tumor immunotherapy.
+In Aug 2019, I left Alibaba and started again my academic career, which is always my dream.
+I am now a Post Doctoral Fellow supervised by Prof. Jun Liu, at Harvard University, Cambridge, MA.
+I focus on statistical algorithm development and data analysis on single-cell sequencing data and tumor immunotherapy.

 # Recent News